Robert Kraft allegedly solicited prostitution at Florida spa on morning of AFC title game

 New England Patriots owner Robert Kraft was officially charged Monday with two counts of soliciting a prostitute for allegedly paying a spa in Florida for a sex act on two separate occasions in January, prosecutors said.

-Kraft, 77, was one of 25 people arrested on Friday on allegations he had solicited prostitution at the Orchids of Asia Day Spa in Jupiter, Florida, which is one of several spas investigated by authorities in a months-long human trafficking probe, police said.
+Kraft, 77, was one of 25 people arrested Friday on allegations he had solicited prostitution at the Orchids of Asia Day Spa in Jupiter, Florida, which is one of several spas investigated by authorities in a monthslong human trafficking probe, police said.

-Palm Beach County State Attorney Dave Aronberg said during a news conference on Monday that Kraft, and the other 24 men arrested last week, were charged with first-degree misdemeanor solicitation of another to commit prostitution.
-None of the men is charged with human trafficking.
+Palm Beach County State Attorney Dave Aronberg said during a news conference Monday that Kraft, and the other 24 men arrested last week, were charged with first-degree misdemeanor solicitation of another to commit prostitution.
+None of the men was charged with human trafficking.

-The billionaire CEO and chairman of The Kraft Group allegedly visited the spa twice in January, once on the 19th and again on the morning of the 20th — hours before the Patriots won the AFC Championship, sending them to the Super Bowl, according to court documents.
-Investigators say he was seen on surveillance video with a spa worker on both days, the court documents said.
+The billionaire CEO and chairman of The Kraft Group allegedly visited the spa twice in January, once on the 19th and again on the morning of the 20th — hours before the Patriots won the AFC Championship sending them to the Super Bowl, according to court documents.
+Investigators say he was seen on surveillance video with a spa worker on both days.

 On his Jan.
 20 visit, for instance, investigators say he was seen on surveillance video paying cash "at the front desk to an Asian female," one of the affidavits released Monday said.
 He was then escorted into a room where authorities said the sexual activity took place.